rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 Execution control

-:    Command execution can be controlled in various ways.
-Concurrency
+:    Concurrency
-     is controlled through threadcount.
-Execution can continue if specified to keepgoing
+     is controlled by setting the "threadcount".
+Execution can continue even if some node fails if the "keepgoing" option is set to true.

-Include and exclude patterns
+Node Filters

-:    Filtering options specify include and exclude patterns to
+:    Filtering options specify include and exclude filters to
-     determine which nodes from the project resource model to distribute commands.
+     determine which nodes from the project resource model to distribute commands to.

-Keywords
+Filter Keywords

 :    Keywords are used within they include and exclude patterns.
 The
-     "tags" keywords additionally can use a boolean operator to combine logical ORs and ANDs.
+     "tags" keyword additionally can use a boolean operator to combine logical ORs and ANDs.

-Option combination
+Filter combinations

 :    All keywords can be combined by specifying the include and
      exclude options multiple times on the command line.